dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 Phase 2:                # validation
     validation loop:
         parallel-do for all j in [ nextValidation..n ] :
-            re-read tx-j read-set
+            re-read TXj read-set
-            if read-set differs from original read-set of the latest tx-j execution re-execute tx-j
+            if read-set differs from original read-set of the latest TXj execution re-execute TXj
-            if any tx-j failed validation
+            if any TXj failed validation
                 update nextValidation to j+1, where j is the minimal failed transaction otherwise
                 exit loop